crsten/mongoose-algolia/README.md

 [Mongoose](http://mongoosejs.com/) plugin to automatically sync documents to [Algolia](https://www.algolia.com/)

-This module lets you sync your document from mongoose to algolia on the fly.
-By plugging into Mongoose, Algolia will automatically get all your new/changed/removed documents synchronized.
+This module syncs your documents from mongoose to Algolia for you.
+By plugging into Mongoose, Algolia will automatically synchronize your new/changed/removed documents.

 ### Installation
 `npm install --save mongoose-algolia`